 Please refer to the page "Motion in Macrocosm | Classical Mechanics" for notions such as "angular momentum" which facilitate understanding of Quantum Mechanics.

-The dynamics of any quantum system are described by a quantum Hamiltonian, H, which is an operator corresponding to the total energy of the system.
-As mentioned at https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics, by analogy with classical mechanics, the Hamiltonian in quantum mechanics is commonly expressed as the sum of operators corresponding to the kinetic and potential energies of a system.
-The Schrödinger Hamiltonian generates the time evolution of quantum states, the Schrödinger equation.
+The total energy of the system is represented by an operator termed a Hamiltonian, H, and as mentioned at https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics), by analogy with classical mechanics, the Hamiltonian in quantum mechanics is commonly expressed as the sum of operators corresponding to the kinetic and potential energies of a system.

 We wish to describe the potential and kinetic energy of a quantum system.
 We will consider the example of the hydrogen atom system.